Battle of Haktang-ni: 10 October 1951: Belgian contingent arrives at Haktang-ni

-The Belgian battalion arrived at Haktang-ni at 14:00 in the no-man's land 4 mi in front of other UN positions held by the US 65th Infantry Regiment between UN and PVA lines on 10 October 1951 and dug in.
-C Company dug in at the northern peak, while next B Company entrenched in the northern section of the central plateau.
-In order that the southern point would not be taken by the PVA and used as a base for mortar attacks, the 40-men of the Heavy Weapons Company equipped with American supplied .30 Machine Guns and 75 mm guns took up position on the southern peak 300–400 metres away from the rest of the battalion.
+At 14:00 on 10 October 1951, the Belgian-Luxembourg Battalion arrived at Haktang-ni -- 4 mi in front of other UN positions held by the US 65th Infantry Regiment -- in the no-man's land between UN and PVA lines, and dug in.
+C Company dug in at the northern peak, while B Company entrenched in the northern section of the central plateau.
+The 40-men-strong Heavy Weapons Company, equipped with American supplied .30 Machine Guns and 75 mm guns took up position on the southern peak 300–400 metres away from the rest of the battalion to prevent it being used as a base for mortar attacks by the PVA.

-The Belgian Contingent was badly under strength at the time of the battle (comprising only 560 men instead of the more usual 900) since the battle occurred in the middle of a troop rotation in which many soldiers who had been in Korea since February 1951 (including a Luxembourg detachment, which formed part of A Company) had returned home in September 1951 – and reinforcements had not arrived.
+The Belgian Contingent was badly under-strength at the time of the battle (comprising only 560 men instead of the usual 900) since the battle occurred in the middle of a troop rotation in which many soldiers who had been in Korea since February 1951 (including a Luxembourg detachment, which formed part of A Company) had returned home in September 1951 – and reinforcements had not arrived.